Civil Rights Attorney in Nashville

 The shock(s) can also affect the victim’s heart, causing fatal cardiac arrhythmias or heart attack.

 Intense shocks can also exacerbate the effect of drugs, either legal or illegal, which can lead to additional injury or death, especially in combination with other use of force.
 There have also been rare occasions where the use of a Taser near a flammable substance (like gasoline) has caused a victim to be severely burned.

-If you or a family member has been injured by a Taser or otherwise been a victim of excessive force in Davidson County or elsewhere in Middle Tennessee, don’t hesitate to reach out to us with questions or to discuss the circumstances surrounding the incident.
+If you or a family member has been injured by a Taser or otherwise been a victim of excessive force in Davidson County or elsewhere in Middle Tennessee, don’t hesitate to reach out to one of our civil rights attorneys in Nashville with questions or to discuss the circumstances surrounding the incident.
 We encourage you to contact us online or call us at 615.256.6666.

 Our Lawyers Will Determine Liability for Your Injuries

 At Raybin & Weissman, our lawyers have a long history of representing victims of civil rights abuses throughout the Nashville metropolitan area and the rest of Middle Tennessee.
 Most likely, we’ve already handled a case just like yours.

 Our civil rights attorneys in Nashville understand how difficult it can be to address the legal issues resulting from a civil rights violation.
 Through aggressive representation and compassionate client service, we can help you to determine liability for your injuries and work to help you recover the compensation you are entitled to as quickly as possible, helping you to get your life back on track.